Viniani

 Viniani (Βίνιανη) is a village and a former municipality in Evrytania, Greece.
-Since the 2011 local government reform it is part of the municipality Agrafa, of which it is a municipal unit.
-The municipal unit has an area of 152.729 km2.
-Population 967 (2011).
+Since the 2011 local government reform, it has been part of the municipality of Agrafa, of which it is a municipal unit.
+The municipal unit covers an area of 152.729 km2, and had a population of 846 in 2021.
 The seat of the municipality was in Kerasochori.